phest/VRTK/DOCUMENTATION.md

 ### Class Variables

  * `public enum FallingRestrictors` - Options for testing if a play space fall is valid
-  * `No_Restriction` - Always drop to nearest floor when the headset is no longer over the current standing object.
+  * `NoRestriction` - Always drop to nearest floor when the headset is no longer over the current standing object.
-  * `Left_Controller` - Don't drop to nearest floor  if the Left Controller is still over the current standing object even if the headset isn't.
+  * `LeftController` - Don't drop to nearest floor  if the Left Controller is still over the current standing object even if the headset isn't.
-  * `Right_Controller` - Don't drop to nearest floor  if the Right Controller is still over the current standing object even if the headset isn't.
+  * `RightController` - Don't drop to nearest floor  if the Right Controller is still over the current standing object even if the headset isn't.
-  * `Either_Controller` - Don't drop to nearest floor  if Either Controller is still over the current standing object even if the headset isn't.
+  * `EitherController` - Don't drop to nearest floor  if Either Controller is still over the current standing object even if the headset isn't.
-  * `Both_Controllers` - Don't drop to nearest floor only if Both Controllers are still over the current standing object even if the headset isn't.
+  * `BothControllers` - Don't drop to nearest floor only if Both Controllers are still over the current standing object even if the headset isn't.

 ### Class Events